 - Crest Biting: Crest Biting is a part of mating, but aggressive or extreme biting will harm your crested gecko.

-- Different Behavior Patterns: If you notice your gecko hiding more than usual or being timid, it is better to check on them as it can be due to stress or they are facing certain issues.
+- Different Behavior Patterns: If you notice your pet hiding more than usual or being timid, it is better to check on them as it can be due to stress or they are facing certain issues.

 Conclusion